HARRRYRJ/Switching--chrome-tab-using-hand-motion/README.md

 # Switching--chrome-tab-using-hand-motion
-In this project i combine arduino and python.
-I am using two ultra sonic sensor for this project.
+In this project, i combine Arduino and python.
+I am using two ultrasonic sensors for this project.